OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

   - I can make a GAP package and deposit this
   -
 Michael: this should stay in GAP
-Alex: This is useful, because sometimes people ask what properties can a group have
+Olexandr: This is useful, because sometimes people ask what properties can a group have

 ### Mihnea